idsc-frazzoli/tensor/README.md

 Features:
 * multi-dimensional arrays: scalars, vectors, matrices, n-linear forms, Lie-algebra ad-tensor, ...
 * scalars are real, or complex numbers, or from finite fields, etc.
-* values are encoded as exact fractions, in double precision, and as `java.math.BigDecimal`
+* values are encoded as exact integer fractions, in double precision, and as `java.math.BigDecimal`
-* other projects can customize the scalars for instance to attach physical units such as `javax.measure.Unit`
 * probability distributions for random variate generation: Binomial-, Poisson-, Exponential-distribution etc.
+* scalars can be quantities with physical units
 * import from and export to `Mathematica`, `CSV`-, and image files

 The naming of functions, as well as the string format of the expressions are inspired by Wolfram's `Mathematica`.